7heW4yne/aubio-Vagrant-Script/README.md

 5. Go and get another cup of coffee :)
    -> or 2 or 3 ... it takes a while to install and update the virtual machine at first start

-If Vagrant has completed the build process, you will find the ZIP files for the cross-compiled win32 and win64 aubio lib in the `out` folder.
+If Vagrant has completed the build process, you will find the ZIP files of the cross-compiled win32 and win64 aubio libs in the `out` folder.

 ## Troubleshooting